Consideration of Public Comment and

 records and the U.S. Census Bureau best met the State criteria.
 Esri of

-Redlands and County Information Services Department used this data to create
+Redlands and County Department of Innovation and Technology (IT) used this data to create

 the Proposed Polling Places map that was posted for the 10-Day Public Review